csankhala/SpringBoot-Angular-Gradle/README.md

 # SpringBoot-Angular-Gradle
-This is skeleton project for Spring Boot + Angular Implementation with Gradle
+This is skeleton project implemented with Spring Boot, Angular, Gradle, Docker

 # Run using Gradle
 ```